OctoPrint/OctoPrint/docs/bundledplugins/action_command_prompt.rst

 Action Command Prompt support
 =============================

+.. versionadded:: 1.3.9

-The OctoPrint Action Command Prompt Support Plugin comes bundled with OctoPrint (starting with 1.3.9).
+The OctoPrint Action Command Prompt Support Plugin comes bundled with OctoPrint.

 It allows firmware to trigger dialog prompts for logged in users using :ref:`action commands <sec-features-action_commands>`, e.g. to wait for user acknowledgement or allow the user to choose between options, and also to close the dialog again